github/docs/content/issues/tracking-your-work-with-issues/about-issues.md

 Issues can be created in a variety of ways, you can choose the most convenient method for your workflow.
 For example, you can create an issue from a repository,{% ifversion fpt or ghec %} an item in a task list,{% endif %} a note in a project, a comment in an issue or pull request, a specific line of code, or a URL query.
 You can  create an issue from your platform of choice:

-* Through the web UI,
+* Through the web UI
 * {% data variables.product.prodname_desktop %}
 * {% data variables.product.prodname_cli %}
 * GraphQL and REST APIs